List of cathedrals in Wales: Church in Wales

-Roman Catholic Church
+Catholic Church

-The Catholic Church in Wales is divided into three dioceses; the Diocese of Wrexham, the Diocese of Menevia and the Archdiocese of Cardiff.
-Together these dioceses make up the Catholic Provence of Cardiff.
+The Welsh and Herefordshire operations of the Catholic Church in England and Wales is divided into three dioceses; the Diocese of Wrexham, the Diocese of Menevia and the Archdiocese of Cardiff.
+Together these dioceses make up the Catholic Province of Cardiff.

 The Archdiocese of Cardiff includes 78 churches including Cardiff cathedral.
 70 of these churches are in south east Wales and 8 churches in Herefordshire, England.
 The Catholic Bishops' Conference of England and Wales is a permanent assembly of Catholic Bishops and Personal Ordinaries in the two member countries of Wales and England.

+Former cathedrals

+Going by the Cathedral definition of seating a bishop this list does not include St David's and St Asaph's attempt's to relocate to larger towns and nor will it include any pre 11th century churches that may or may not have had bishops.